Services Contacts Free Consultation via WhatsApp

 For Russian documents intended for use in the UAE, the certification chain is as follows:

 Every link in this chain is critically important.
 Skipping any stage renders the legalization invalid.
-You cannot, for example, go directly to the UAE Embassy, bypassing the Ministry of Justice and MFA — the embassy will simply not accept a document without all preceding certifications.
-Likewise, you cannot obtain MFA certification without a Minjust stamp.
+You cannot, for example, go directly to the UAE Embassy, bypassing the Minjust and MID — the embassy will simply not accept a document without all preceding certifications.
+Likewise, you cannot obtain MID certification without a Minjust stamp.

 Step-by-Step Legalization Process